mahfudfaried/mahfudfaried/README.md

 ## 🚀 About Me

 Hi!
-I am an **Electrical Engineering** student.
+I'm Faried.
 I have a deep interest in how software interacts with hardware.

 - 💡 I am interested in IoT, Embedded Systems, and Automation.
+- 🐧 I enjoy exploring Linux distributions and Open Source software.
 - 🛠️ My hobby is tinkering with computers, repairing electronic devices, and trying out new tech projects.
 - 🎓 Currently focusing on bridging the gap between hardware and software.